Factor-X/citizenReserve/technical-documents/ProjectStructure.md

     views

-        The visual parts of the application?
+        The visual parts of the application.